Student-Led Research and Technical Support for Community Partners

 If feasible, the students will field test at least one of the data collection tool and based on that test, revise the tool and summarize the collected data.
 Student will not have sufficient time in the semester to complete a full evaluation beyond this design.
 However, when completed, this plan and other products allows the organization to implement the design to answer its most pressing evaluation questions.

-If you have a need for such a service, please submit a few paragraph description to Professor Jodi Sandfort, email@example.com by December 1 (more about Jodi here).
+If you have a need for such a service, please submit a few paragraph description to Professor Jodi Sandfort, firstname.lastname@example.org by December 1.
 She is particularly interested in working with Human Service organizations because of her leadership role in the Future Services Institute.
 Provide some brief description of 1) your organization; 2) the program evaluation need; 3) the potential contact person in your agency with whom the group might work.
 If selected, you will be asked to provide some program background information to help brief the student team.

 If selected, there are a few parameters you should note.